-The centre for fish research is a modern centre for small scale fish experiments.
+The centre for Center for Sustainable Aquaculture is a modern centre for small scale fish experiments.
 The centre has specially adapted facilities for feed research, RAS technology (recycling of water for aquaculture) and the use of isotopes as a tracking method in fish.
 The centre also has an isolated quarantine station for emergency preparedness.

 Foods of Norway was launched on October 8, the first Centre for Research-based Innovation (SFI) for the Norwegian University of Life Sciences (NMBU). – I am so happy, so proud, saidMari Sundli Tveit, rector of NMBU.

 Yesterday NMBU and the Department of Plant Sciences was presented with the prestigious 2016 Education Quality Award by Minister of Education Torbjørn Røe Isaksen, for its work on educating agroecologists.